Glass Lewis & Co. Updates Its Pay for Performance Model

 - Pay for Performance Grades – Eliminated the forced bell curve in favor of letter grades based on actual degree of pay for performance alignment relative to peer group

-Further analysis of the changes can be found below.
+Further analysis of the changes can be found in our Client Alert.

 These changes are a positive step for both investors and companies.
 We have long been strong advocates of the use of self-selected groups.
 In our experience, the self-selected peer groups are the product of considerable thought and represent companies that are competitors for sales, talent or investment dollars.
 Additionally, it is these peers that companies use when conducting their own assessment of compensation practices and making compensation-related decisions.